This page tells you about the hormone therapy anastrozole and its possible side effects. There are sections about

 - Loss of appetite

-- Higher level of cholesterol in the blood – this is usually only slightly raised and you will have regular blood tests to check it
+- Raised cholesterol levels in the blood – this is usually only slightly raised and you will have regular blood tests to check it

 - Diarrhoea – drink plenty of fluids and tell your doctor or nurse if diarrhoea becomes severe or continues for more than 3 days

-- Vaginal bleeding in fewer than 1 in 20 women (5%) – this mainly happens when women change from one type of hormone therapy to another and may last a few weeks.
+- Vaginal bleeding occurs in fewer than 1 in 20 women (5%) – this mainly happens in the first few weeks of treatment.
 Tell your doctor or nurse if the bleeding continues

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment.
 Or you may get more side effects as the course goes on.
 This depends on